 This was not to be and the mighty old warship eventually filled slowly with water over time and settled on the harbor in 1956.
 She was raised and scrapped the next year, not feasible of being repaired.
-Still a marked piece of naval history, hundreds of relics from the old girl were salvaged.
-This puts her as one of the most visit-able ships that does not exist in the country as parts of her are scattered from coast to coast to coast.
+Still, a marked piece of naval history, hundreds of relics from the old girl were salvaged.
+This puts her as one of the most visitable ships that do not exist in the country as parts of her are scattered from coast to coast to coast.

 During WWII she sat first at Charleston, then at Norfolk, her transition to a museum ship put off indefinitely by the war.
 Note that her masts have been stepped at the deck level.

-Forgotten and neglected, the Hartford settled in the muck along the Virgina coast and sank in 1956, right at 100 years after her keel was laid.
+Forgotten and neglected, the Hartford settled in the muck along the Virginia coast and sank in 1956, right at 100 years after her keel was laid.

 Her bow figurehead is at her namesake city of Hartford Connecticut at the State Capitol while her ship’s bell is in the clock tower there.
 One of her anchors is across town at the University of Hartford while two of her Dahlgren guns are at Trinity College in town.

-At Mobile, where Farragut damned the torpedoes, one of her anchors is on display in the center parade ground of Fort Gaines, which had fired shots at her in the Battle of Mobile Bay.
-Inside the museum there is a brass deckplate that the Admiral walked upon.
+At Mobile, where Farragut damned the torpedoes, one of her anchors is on display in the central parade ground of Fort Gaines, which had fired shots at her in the Battle of Mobile Bay.
+Inside the museum, there is a brass deck plate that the Admiral walked upon.

 Her Civil War-era cannon were removed in a refit in 1887 and sold to Bannerman’s in New York for their value as scrap.
 Instead of torching them, Bannerman sold them for a slight profit to veterans groups and villages who wanted a tie to the past.
 A few of these guns were still listed in that company’s catalog as late as the 1940s.
 Several of these guns, at least 14, are preserved on city greens, town halls, and museums across the country from New York to Maryland to Michigan to California.
 It is believed that some of these were used to build a breakwater on Bannerman’s Island, where they can still be seen today.

-Her wheel and fife rail are at the Museum of the Navy in Washington DC and other relics are found all around the Washington Naval Yard while her billethead is in nearby Newport News as the Mariner’s Museum.
-Finally, the bronze used to create the statue of Farragut in downtown Washington DC, was drawn from the ships screw that was removed in 1880.
+Her wheel and fife rail is at the Museum of the Navy in Washington DC and other relics are found all around the Washington Naval Yard while her billethead is in nearby Newport News as the Mariner’s Museum.
+Finally, the bronze used to create the statue of Farragut in downtown Washington DC was drawn from the ship’s screw that was removed in 1880.

-In effect, Farragut will be a part of the Hartford forever.
+In effect, Farragut will be a part of Hartford forever.

 Displacement: 2,900 long tons (2,947 t)